Frequently Asked Questions (FAQs)

 Your Initial Questions...

-PhD Hoops was created by Richie Schueler, a former college basketball player, 10-year college basketball coach, and current basketball analyst for the ESPN Family of Networks.
+PhD Hoops is comprised of dynamic basketball coaches across the world.
+It was founded by Richie Schueler, a former college basketball player, 10-year college basketball coach, and current basketball analyst for the ESPN Family of Networks, Fox Sports, and Stadium.
 PhD Hoops was designed to give players and coaches a platform to exchange basketball knowledge, ideas, and resources with the intent of enhancing the game worldwide.

-Our travel tours are led by outstanding leaders and coaches with many years of experience in leading young players on international basketball trips.
-We believe in the development of young players both on and off the court and take great pride in creating tours that combine the thrill of international basketball competition with a cultural education that lasts a lifetime!
+Our travel tours are led by outstanding leaders and coaches with many years of experience in leading young players on basketball tours, both internationally and domestically.

-Simply put, the purpose of our tours is to further educate you as both a basketball player and as a young man or woman.
-We believe that giving you an opportunity to compete internationally will certainly make you a better basketball player.
-Furthermore, we believe that helping you to understand and appreciate new cultures and ways of life will absolutely make you a more well-rounded person.

 We believe in the development of young players both on and off the court.
+Each tour provides a cultural education that lasts a lifetime and we actively seek talented players of high character to participate!

+Simply put, the purpose of our tours is to further enhance your ability as a basketball player as well as your world knowledge as a young man or woman.
+We believe that giving you an opportunity to compete on one of our tours will certainly make you a better basketball player.
+Furthermore, we believe that helping you to see new places, understand new cultures, and appreciate different ways of life will make you a more well-rounded person.

-Our staff has a long history of leading players and family members across different continents to enjoy this unique experience abroad and we pride ourselves in selecting players who are the right fit to appropriately represent our country in the highest regard.
+We believe in the development of young players both on and off the court and our experienced staff has a long history in advancing the skill levels of players.
+Additionally, we have successfully led players and family members across different continents to enjoy our unique experiences abroad.
+We pride ourselves in selecting players who are the right fit to appropriately represent PhD Hoops and the USA in the highest regard.

-It is difficult to say because we find players in so many different ways.
-Our staff is constantly searching for talented players of high character to represent the USA in international competition.
-In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches and also partner with basketball showcase companies to help in our search.
+That is a loaded question and is difficult to say because we find players in so many different ways!
+Our staff is constantly searching for talented players of high character who may be interested in gaining the experience of a PhD Hoops Travel Tour.
+In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches, meet players at camps, hear from players on on social media platforms, receive nominations from coaches, and also partner with basketball showcase companies to aid in our search.

 For information on any of our upcoming tours, check out our Upcoming Tours page.

 Oh yea!
 We begin preparing for each tour over a year in advance.
 Most itineraries are jam-packed with basketball, sightseeing, excursions, travel, and a small dose of free time.
-We want to get the most out of our short stay abroad!
+We want to get the most out of our short time together!

-All coaches serve as chaperones on our trips.
-More than likely, there will be a member of our staff on the trip as well.
-In most cases, we will also have a partner company on the ground assisting us throughout the duration of our tour.
+Our coaches ALWAYS serve as chaperones on our trips.
+More than likely, there will be at least one member of our staff on the trip as well.
+In many cases, we will also have a partner company on the ground assisting us throughout the duration of our tour.

-Absolutely!
+For all of our international tours, you absolutely need one!
 It is not possible to travel internationally without a passport.
-It is the responsibility of the traveler to ensure that he/she has a passport book in hand for every international flight during the tour.
+We give you the resources to apply for one, but ultimately it is the responsibility of the traveler to ensure that he/she has a passport book in hand for every international flight during the tour.
 No traveler will not be allowed to board the plane without it.

 We have never had an issue with one of our tours affecting a player’s NCAA eligibility.
 Our staff has been a part of several tours with players at all college levels and have not had any problems.
 However, if you are currently on a college roster, it is recommended that you play it safe by double-checking with your athletic department’s compliance officer.
 Ultimately, it is your responsibility to stay within compliance of all rules and regulations set forth by the NCAA.

-If interested in coaching on one of our tours, contact our staff at email@example.com.
+If interested in coaching on one of our tours, contact our staff ASAP at firstname.lastname@example.org.

 We know it sounds too good to be true, but this is a full-time job for us.
-We take great pride in building tours that gives players both the thrill of international basketball competition as well as a cultural education that lasts a lifetime!
+We take great pride in building tours that either travel internationally (competition) or stay inside the United States (skills advancement).
+Our tours are designed to combine both basketball as well as a cultural education to last a lifetime!

 How Does the Selection Process Work?

-We recruit players from anywhere and everywhere, although the vast majority of our team will be built with American players.
-On unique occasions, we have coached international players on teams as well.
-Our staff is constantly searching for talented players of high character to represent the USA in international competition.
-In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches and also partner with basketball showcase companies to help in our search.
+We recruit players from anywhere and everywhere, although the vast majority of our tours are built with American players.
+On unique occasions, we have coached international players on our tours as well.
+Our staff is constantly searching for talented players of high character who may be interested in gaining the experience of a PhD Hoops Travel Tour.
+In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches, meet players at camps, hear from players on on social media platforms, receive nominations from coaches, and also partner with basketball showcase companies to aid in our search.

 Let's Talk Money: Fundraising, Payments, and Policies...

-Each trip varies (see our Upcoming Tours page for specific details), but your cost essentially pays for the round-trip flight overseas from our departure airport, transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (two meals per full day at our destination in most cases).
+Each trip varies (see our Upcoming Tours page for specific details), but your cost essentially pays for the round-trip flight overseas from our departure airport (Competition Tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (two meals per full day at our destination in most cases).

-The cost of our tours essentially pay for the round-trip flight overseas from our departure airport, transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (in most cases, two meals per full 24-hour day at our destination).
+Not all, but most… the cost of our tours essentially pay for the round-trip flight overseas from our departure airport (Competition Tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (in most cases, two meals per full 24-hour day at our destination).

-However, you are responsible to pay for your passport/visa fees, round trip transportation costs to our departure airport, one meal per full day, individual health insurance, recommended travel insurance, customary tipping for guides and drivers, and any souvenirs, snacks, drinks, etc. you want to purchase.
+However, you are responsible to pay for your passport/visa fees and round trip transportation costs to our departure airport (Competition Tours only), one meal per full day, individual health insurance, recommended travel insurance, customary tipping for guides and drivers, and any souvenirs, snacks, drinks, etc. you want to purchase.

+It’s actually easier than you think!
+Most players are surprised to find the process to be much simpler than anticipated.
+The list of fundraising possibilities is never-ending and we encourage you to use your creativity in finding fundraising efforts that work best for you.
 Fundraising is CRITICAL in making your overseas experience a reality.
-Most players find the process to be much easier than anticipated.
-The list of fundraising possibilities is never-ending and we encourage you to use your creativity in finding fundraising efforts that work best for you.
 Check out our Fundraising page for many tips and strategies!

 We can give you as much fundraising guidance as possible, but it is ultimately up to you to make it happen!
 See our Fundraising page to get your juices flowing with ideas and strategies to help you raise all the funds you need to go on tour with us!

 We are not able to give scholarship assistance, but encourage all players to fundraise using the various strategies at your disposal.
-See our Fundraising page.
+See our Fundraising page to better understand!

 If you elect to Pay In Full, you are making a one-time full payment.
-You can rest easy knowing that your roster spot is secure and you are an official member of the team going on the tour!
+You can rest easy knowing that your roster spot is secure and you are an official member going on the tour!

-If you choose the Payment Plan, you can spread your payments out through April 5th.
-It requires a minimum $500 down payment and all deadlines being met: 50% due by February 5th, 75% due by March 5th, and 100% due by April 5th.
-This option allows you time to raise the funds that the tour requires.
+If you choose the Payment Plan, you can spread your payments out.
+This option allows you more time to raise the funds that the tour requires.
+It requires a minimum $500 down payment and all deadlines being met: 50% due by February 5th, 75% due by March 5th, and 100% due by April 5th (All Competition Tours) OR 50% due by May 5th, 75% due by June 5th, and 100% due by July 5th (Los Angeles Skills Tour).

 You can make a payment online or by mail with a check.
 To make a payment online, please review the invoice that was emailed to you for specific online payment instructions.
-By request, you can also make payments via Venmo, Apple Pay, or Cash App.
+You have the option to make electronic payments via Zelle, PayPal, Venmo, Apple Pay, or Cash App.

 Payment deadlines that are not met are subject to a $100 late fee and forfeiture of the trip.
 It is best to communicate with us as much as possible so we know that you still plan to be a part of the tour!